Get advice on any of our services! Fill in our form and we will call you back to discuss the best options for you!

 Here are the most common questions asked in relation to the debt services we provide.

 Don’t struggle with debt on your own any longer.
 Find out how our experts can help.Get Expert Advice

-Copyright © 2015 Ideal Debt Solutions.
+Copyright © 2017 Ideal Debt Solutions.
 Ideal Debt Solutions is a trading style of Ideal Corporate Solutions Limited.
 Licensed Insolvency Practitioners.
 Andrew Rosler is authorised to act as an Insolvency Practitioner by the Insolvency Practitioners Association Licence Number 9151.
-Ministry of Justice Claims Authorisation Number CRM 30995.
-FCA Licence Number 534432.

 If you choose to enter into a Debt Management Plan with Ideal Debt Solutions fees will apply.
 Further information on our fees can be found here.
 Taking out a debt plan may result in the account going further to arrears, which could affect your credit rating.
 A debt management plan may lead to an increase in the overall amount repayable.
 You have the ability to change your mind within 14 days should you wish to cancel.
-The insolvency services produces a step by step guide, which explains all the different options available to you – this can be read at: In Debt?
-Dealing With Your Creditors.
+The Insolvency Service has created an overview explaining all the different options available to you – this can be read at: Options for paying off your debt.
 If you reside in Scotland then please read: AIB Debtors’ Guide .
-You may also want to read our information on Things you should know about Debt Management or the Money Advice Service guide to free-to-client advice organisations.
+You may also want to read our information on Things you should know about Debt Management or visit the Money Advice Service debt advice locator for sources of free debt advice and services.